 Sarah J. Hink is a partner of New Direction Family Law and has practiced family law exclusively since being licensed by the North Carolina Bar.

-Sarah was drawn to the practice of family law because it allows her to make a real difference in the lives of her clients during an emotional and stressful period in their lives.
-Sarah believes that litigation should not be driven by the emotions of attorneys or clients, and separating the legal process from the healing process helps keep legal fees and stress levels low.
 Sarah’s knowledge of the law, emphasis on communication, and her ability to empathize with clients while remaining calm, poised, and pragmatic serves her well in advocating for their best interests in both settlement negotiations and in court.
 A zealous advocate, Sarah ensures her clients find the stability and security needed to move forward in a positive direction.
-Being part of this healing process is the most rewarding aspect of her practice.
 Sarah continues to raise the bar in the practice of family law with her dedication to her clients, professionalism, and advocacy skills both in and out of the court room.

-In her free time, Sarah enjoys traveling to North Carolina’s mountains to visit her alma mater and to spend time hiking the blue ridge mountains.
-However, the majority of her trips are to North Carolina’s coast where, if the weather is right, you can find her fishing offshore with her father or catching a sunset in Beaufort on the dock.
-As a native of Raleigh, Sarah is a strong advocate of supporting local businesses and charity organizations located in the triangle area, especially those like the SPCA of Wake County where she found her dog Rosy.
+In her free time, Sarah enjoys traveling to North Carolina’s mountains to visit her alma mater and to spend time hiking the blue ridge mountains as well as on North Carolina’s coast where, if the weather is right, you can find her fishing offshore with her father or catching a sunset.
+Sarah is a native of Raleigh, born and raised.
+She is a strong advocate of supporting local businesses and charity organizations located in the triangle area, especially local animal rescues where she found her dogs Rosy and Junebug.